datta07/india-rain-map/README.md

 Details coming soon ...

 The main code is contained in the rainmap.py file.

-To see the final result of the code visit [my page](http://www.ilawe.me/portfolio/2/)
+The final result looks like the graph below

 ![Alt Text](https://github.com/niranjan305/india-rain-map/blob/master/map.gif)